jorgearma/zsh-customization-scripts/README.md

     python3 kali-shell-zsh.py
     ```

-3. ⚠️ Si no tienes Oh My Zsh instalado, escribe `exit` en la consola cuando se abra.
+3. ⚠️ If you don't have Oh My Zsh installed, type `exit` in the terminal when it opens.
-4. reinicia la terminal y asegúrate de estar en zsh para que los cambios surtan efecto.
+4. Restart your terminal and ensure you are using Zsh for the changes to take effect.

-## Pasos realizados por el script
+## Steps Performed by the Script

-- **Instalación de Zsh**:
+- **Zsh Installation**:
-    - En Linux, utiliza `apt` para instalar Zsh.
+    - On Linux, it uses `apt` to install Zsh.
-    - En macOS, usa `Homebrew` (se instalará automáticamente si no está presente).
+    - On macOS, it uses `Homebrew` (it will be installed automatically if not present).

-- **Instalación de Oh My Zsh**: Se instala desde el repositorio oficial.
+- **Oh My Zsh Installation**: It installs from the official repository.

-- **Personalización de `.zshrc`**: Se configura el tema `gnzh` y se habilitan los plugins `git`, `zsh-syntax-highlighting`, y `zsh-autosuggestions`.
+- **`.zshrc` Customization**: The `gnzh` theme is set, and the plugins `git`, `zsh-syntax-highlighting`, and `zsh-autosuggestions` are enabled.

-- **Cambio de shell predeterminado**: Configura Zsh como el shell predeterminado, pidiendo al usuario reiniciar la terminal.
+- **Changing Default Shell**: Sets Zsh as the default shell, asking the user to restart the terminal.

-## Problemas comunes
+## Common Issues

-- Si no tienes `Homebrew` en macOS, el script lo instalará automáticamente.
+- If you don't have `Homebrew` on macOS, the script will install it automatically.
-- Si el cambio de shell a Zsh no se aplica, intenta usar manualmente `chsh -s $(which zsh)`.
+- If the change to Zsh shell doesn't apply, try manually running `chsh -s $(which zsh)`.

-## Licencia
+## License

-Este proyecto está licenciado bajo la **Licencia Pública General de GNU (GPLv2 o posterior)**, la misma utilizada por el kernel de Linux.
+This project is licensed under the **GNU General Public License (GPLv2 or later)**, the same license used by the Linux kernel.

-El archivo `./zshrc` proviene de la distribución Kali Linux y se mantiene bajo su licencia original.
-La automatización y los cambios realizados para agregar control de versiones con Git fueron hechos por mí, pero el contenido base sigue siendo de Kali Linux.
+The file `./zshrc` comes from the Kali Linux distribution and is maintained under its original license.
+The automation and changes made to add version control with Git were done by me, but the base content remains from Kali Linux.

-Para más información sobre la GPL, puedes consultar:
+For more information about the GPL, you can visit:
 [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)